A SIX-PART DOCUMENATRY SERIES

 Former Head of the Tennessee Valley Authority

-LOCAL STORY - GLOBAL ISSUE
+LOCAL STORYS - GLOBAL ISSUES

 California is a microcosm of a planet-wide quest for a nuclear-free and carbon-free energy future.
+Its links to Japan's political and energy history are many.

 The story behind the historic shutdown of the San Onofre nuclear generating station, located in tsunami and earthquake zones between densely populated Los Angeles and San Diego, is an instructive and empowering one for other ‘reactor communities’ around the country and the world.